 Magdiel Santana Portrait

-At Astrotech Space Operations, workers look over the integrated THEMIS spacecraft before spin-balance testing.
+At Astrotech Space Operations, the integrated THEMIS spacecraft is ready for spin-balance testing.
 THEMIS consists of five identical probes, the largest number of scientific satellites ever launched into orbit aboard a single rocket.
 This unique constellation of satellites will resolve the tantalizing mystery of what causes the spectacular sudden brightening of the aurora borealis and aurora australis - the fiery skies over the Earth's northern and southern polar regions.
 THEMIS is scheduled to launch Feb.
 15 from Cape Canaveral Air Force Station.

 Moving THEMIS to a spin table for testing at Astrotech

-In the Space Station Processing Facility, an overhead frame moves the Italian-built Multi-Purpose Logistics Module “Raffaello” across the facility to a weight-and-balance workstand.
+In the Space Station Processing Facility, the Italian-built Multi-Purpose Logistics Module “Raffaello” is lowered onto a workstand where its weight and balance will be evaluated.
 Rafaello is the payload on mission STS-100, a Lab outfitting flight.
 Raffaello carries six system racks and two storage racks for the U.S. Lab.
 Launch of STS-100 is scheduled for April 19, 2001